 The timing of price collection (e.g., the first week of the month) is predefined to ensure consistency.
-For some products whose prices are more variable, price collection is spread over several weeks.
+For some products where prices are more variable, price collection is spread over several weeks or daily.

-The All-items CPI, at the Canada level, is based on an annual sample of over 950,000 price quotes.
+The all-items CPI, at the Canada level, is based on an annual sample of over 1,000,000 price quotes.

 Responding to this survey is mandatory.